Linearly Reductive Quotient Singularities: Introduction

 Over the complex numbers, a classical theorem of Schlessinger \cite{Schlessinger} states that finite and isolated quotient singularities in dimension $\geq3$ are infinitesimally rigid.
 Moreover, by loc.cit. this is still true in characteristic $p>0$ for quotient singularities by finite groups of order prime to $p$.

-For lrq singularities, we will prove that Schlessinger's rigidity theorem is still true in dimension $\geq4$, whereas (a little bit to our surprise) the situation is more complicated and subtle in dimension $3$.
+For lrq singularities, we will prove that Schlessinger's rigidity theorem is still true in dimension $\geq4$, which was already known to the experts as it follows from a theorem of Satriano \cite{SatrianoDeRham}.
+A little bit to our surprise, it turns out that the situation is more complicated and subtle in dimension $3$.

 \begin{Theorem}[Corollary \ref{cor: rigidity}] Let $x \in X = 0 \in (\mathbb{A}^d/G)^\wedge$ be an lrq singularity. \begin{enumerate} \item If $d \geq 4$, then $X$ is infinitesimally rigid. \item If $d = 3$, then $X$ is rigid, but not necessarily infinitesimally rigid. \end{enumerate} \end{Theorem}